Technical documentation

 Where is data stored?

-In the EU — Neon PostgreSQL on AWS eu-west-1 (Ireland).
-Vercel serverless compute runs across edge regions for latency; no customer data is cached at edge nodes.
+In the EU, Neon PostgreSQL on AWS eu-west-1 (Ireland).
+Application compute runs on Vercel in the US under Standard Contractual Clauses; nothing is stored there.
+See leakiq.io/legal/data-transfers.
 Alternative database regions are available for Enterprise customers on request.

 Do you offer a DPA?